anirudhpnbb/Pyostie/README.md

 ## Future Work

-In this version we are only able to extract text from PDFs, Excel, TXT and CSV formats only.
-Soon, we will be adding doc, ppt, pptx and many more.
+In this version, we can only extract text from PDFs, Excel, TXT, and CSV formats.
+Soon, we will be adding doc, ppt, pptx, and many more.
 Watch this space for more updates.

 <!-- CONTACT -->
 ## Contact